-- 6241.
+6241.
 Financial and Managerial Accounting (3) May not count toward the BSA or MSA.
 P: Consent of assistant dean for graduate programs.
-Generation and flow of financial information through accounting system and its uses by management in decision-making process. - 6521.
+Generation and flow of financial information through accounting system and its uses by management in decision-making process.

+6301.
+Fraud Examination (3) May count toward the BSA or MSA.
+P: ACCT 6241 or consent of assistant dean for graduate programs.
+Basic understanding of fraud prevention, detection concepts, and examination techniques.

+6521.
 Accounting for Decision Making (3) May not count toward the BSA or MSA.
 P: ACCT 6241.
-Managerial accounting, cost theories, and applications and their effect on decision making. - 6611.
+Managerial accounting, cost theories, and applications and their effect on decision making.

+6611.
 Auditing (3) P: ACCT 4651 or consent of MSA advisor.
-Auditing standards and procedures and their relation to principles and systems of internal control of business operations. - 6701.
-Law for Professional Accountants (3) P: Candidate for graduation or consent of MSA advisor.
-Legal issues confronting accountants and AICPA standards for professional responsibility. - 6801.
-Accounting Theory (3) P: Consent of MSA advisor.
-Accounting principles, practices, and procedures of complex business enterprises. - 6811.
+Auditing standards and procedures and their relation to principles and systems of internal control of business operations.

+6701.
+Regulation (3) P: Candidate for graduation or consent of MSA advisor.
+Regulatory issues confronting accountants and AICPA standards for professional responsibility.

+6801.
+Accounting Theory (3) P: Consent of MSA advisor: Accounting principles, practices, and procedures of complex business enterprises.

+6811.
 Cost Accounting Theory (3) P: Consent of MSA advisor.
-Basic concepts underlying cost accounting and use of knowledge in studying contemporary business environment. - 6891.
+Basic concepts underlying cost accounting and use of knowledge in studying contemporary business environment.

+6891.
 Federal Income Taxation (3) P: ACCT 3561 or consent of MSA advisor.
 General income tax theory and applications to problems encountered by individuals and businesses.
-Compliance, planning, and research. - 6901.
+Compliance, planning, and research.

+6901.
 Advanced Federal Taxation (3) P: ACCT 3731, 6891; or consent of MSA advisor.
 Income tax issues encountered by corporations, partnerships, and families.
-Includes gift and estate taxation, research and compliance procedures, and planning for maximization of after-tax benefits for multiple entities. - 6911.
+Includes gift and estate taxation, research and compliance procedures, and planning for maximization of after-tax benefits for multiple entities.

+6911.
 Research in Taxation (3) P: ACCT 6891; consent of MSA advisor.
 Federal taxation at research level.
 Research for individuals and corporations.
-Introduction to estates and trusts. - 6921.
+Introduction to estates and trusts.

+6921.
 Advanced Taxation of Partnerships (3) P: ACCT 6901, 6911; or consent of instructor.
-Federal taxation of partnerships, S-corporations, and limited liability companies. - 693 I. Advanced Taxation of Estates (3) P: ACCT 690 I, 69 I I; or consent of instructor.
-Federal taxation of estates, trusts, and gifts. - 6951.
+Federal taxation of partnerships, S-corporations, and limited liability companies.

+6931.
+Advanced Taxation of Estates (3) P: ACCT 6901, 6911; or consent of instructor.
+Federal taxation of estates, trusts, and gifts.

+6951.
 Auditing Seminar (3) P: To be taken during final semester or by consent of MSA advisor.
 Conceptual framework of independent auditing.
-Emphasis on development of theory, methodology, standards, and practice. - 6981.
+Emphasis on development of theory, methodology, standards, and practice.

+6981.
 The Professional Accounting Environment (3) Must be taken during the last semester of course work.
 P: Candidate for graduation.
 Advanced accounting topics, the audit, and contemporary issues and problems.
 Emphasis on cost accounting, international accounting, business combinations, taxation, and practical application.